Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Introduction

 In this work, we investigate the role of inductive biases in learning voltage prediction for distribution grids.
 Specifically, we analyze three classes of physics-informed inductive biases: \begin{enumerate} \item \textbf{Power-flow-constrained loss functions}, which incorporate the physical equations directly into the optimization objective. \item \textbf{Complex-valued neural networks}, which align model representations with the natural complex-valued structure of electrical quantities. \item \textbf{Task reframing as residual prediction}, where the model learns to approximate deviations from a baseline solver rather than absolute voltages. \end{enumerate}

-For each inductive bias, controlled experiments are conducted across a dataset of typical distribution grid topologies, evaluating standard predictive accuracy as well as generalization performance under unseen network configurations \footnote{All experiment models and code available at: [Under review]}.
+For each inductive bias, controlled experiments are conducted across a dataset of common distribution grid topologies, evaluating standard predictive accuracy as well as generalization performance under unseen network configurations \footnote{All experiment models and code available at: [Under review]}.
 Due to their inherent generalization advantage, we focus on Graph Neural Network architectures in this study.
-By isolating and comparing the presented inductive biases rather than model complexity alone, we provide a systematic assessment of their effectiveness in guiding learning toward physically meaningful and generalizable solutions, highlighting new pathways for learning voltage prediction.
+By isolating and comparing the presented inductive biases, we provide a systematic assessment of their effectiveness in guiding learning toward physically meaningful and generalizable solutions, highlighting new pathways for learning voltage prediction.
 Ultimately, our findings provide concrete guidance for the design of ML models that are not only fast and accurate but also reliable for safety-critical, real-world deployment in modern distribution grids.
 In this light, we make the following contributions:

-\begin{itemize} \item We provide a systematic assessment of physics-informed inductive biases for voltage prediction in distribution grids. \item We perform a comprehensive benchmarking of predictive accuracy and out-of-distribution generalization across heterogeneous low- and medium-voltage networks. \item We derive actionable design guidelines identifying which inductive biases most effectively enhance reliability and scalability, learning-based voltage prediction models. \end{itemize}
+\begin{itemize} \item We provide a systematic assessment of standard accuracy and out-of-distribution generalization of physics-informed inductive biases for voltage prediction across heterogeneous distribution networks. \item We contribute the first complex-valued neural network architecture for distribution grid voltage prediction and demonstrate its generalization advantage. \item We derive actionable design guidelines, identifying which methods most effectively enhance real-world reliability and where more research is required. \end{itemize}